 Using Corn That Is Too Old

 Older corn loses sweetness and moisture.
-Fresh corn gives the best flavor and juiciest texture.
+Fresh corn makes a big difference.

-Corn silk can burn or cling to the kernels.
-Take a minute to clean it well before cooking.
+Corn silk can burn or cling to the kernels during cooking.
+Take a little extra time to clean it well.

 Cooking at Too Low a Temperature

-If the heat is too low, the corn may soften without getting that grilled effect.
-High heat helps it roast and caramelize.
+If the temperature is too low, the corn may soften without developing that grilled flavor.

 Overcooking

-Corn can dry out if left too long.
+Too much time in the air fryer can dry out the kernels.
 Start checking at the 10-minute mark.

 Can You Cook Corn in the Husk in an Air Fryer?

-For grilled corn on the cob in air fryer, husked corn is better because:
+Husked corn is the better choice for grilled corn on the cob in air fryer because:

-If you do cook it in the husk, make sure the husk fits safely and does not touch exposed heating elements.
+If you do try cooking corn in the husk, make sure it fits safely inside your air fryer and does not touch the heating element.

 Can You Make This Recipe Ahead of Time?

-Yes, though it tastes best fresh.
-If you are planning for a cookout, holiday, or dinner party, you can prep the corn ahead.
+Yes, although it tastes best fresh.
+If you are planning for a party, cookout, or family dinner, you can do some prep in advance.

-• Husk and clean the corn up to 1 day in advance
+- Husk and clean the corn up to 1 day ahead

-• Mix your butter or seasoning blend ahead of time
+- Mix your seasoning blend ahead of time

-• Cut the corn in halves if needed for easier cooking and serving
+- Cut the corn in half before cooking if needed

-If you need to cook it slightly early, keep it warm loosely covered with foil and add fresh butter or toppings just before serving.
+Then air fry the corn just before serving so it stays hot, juicy, and flavorful.
+If you need to make it slightly ahead, keep it warm loosely covered with foil and add fresh butter or toppings just before serving.

 Frequently Asked Questions